Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

-We determined melting temperatures using the solid–liquid coexistence method \cite{aimcAlfe2009}, which avoids the hysteresis inherent in single-phase superheating or supercooling approaches.
+We determined melting temperatures using solid--liquid coexistence simulations in the NVE ensemble~\cite{tpcMorris1994,aimcAlfe2009}, which avoid the hysteresis inherent in single-phase superheating or supercooling approaches.
 An elongated supercell (9216 atoms) containing coexisting solid (hcp) and liquid regions is equilibrated within the NVE ensemble; if the temperature lies above $T_m$, the solid region melts, whereas below $T_m$ the liquid crystallizes.
 The phase fractions were monitored using local bond-order analysis \cite{pfaLechner2008}.
 Figure~\ref{fig:densityprofile300gpa} illustrates a representative coexistence configuration at 307.8~GPa: the density profile along the long axis exhibits pronounced oscillations in the crystalline region, characteristic of atomic layering, and a comparatively smooth profile in the liquid region, confirming a well-defined solid--liquid interface.
 The temperature trace in the inset shows only moderate fluctuations after 15ps during the NVE run, indicating stable coexistence conditions.
 Simulations were thermalized for 8~ps and subsequently evolved for 20~ps or 30~ps, depending on phase stabilization, with a 0.5~fs timestep.
 Pressure was sampled from finite-difference stress calculations including the kinetic contribution, and averaged over the final 5 ps.
+To verify that the MLIP remains well-behaved in the disordered interface region, we rely on two diagnostics: the training set already contains liquid-like and high-temperature solid configurations sampled from DFT-MD seeds run at or above the small-cell melting temperature, and the coexistence MD itself shows stable behaviour---over tens of picoseconds the interface remains stationary, the NVE energy drift is consistent with integration error rather than with model instability, and the interfacial density profile is smooth (see Supplemental Material).

-Our melting results, spanning 307--352~GPa, is shown in Fig.~\ref{fig:femeltcurve} alongside experimental determinations and prior \textit{ab initio} predictions.
+Our melting results, spanning 307--352~GPa, are shown in Fig.~\ref{fig:femeltcurve} alongside experimental determinations and prior \textit{ab initio} predictions.
 The results are well described by a Simon-Glatzel relation \cite{simonglatz},